Connexus Credit Union Review

 at Connexus Credit Union

-Connexus Credit Union is a member-owned financial cooperative based out of Wausau, Wisconsin.
+Connexus Credit Union is a member-owned financial cooperative based in Wausau, Wisconsin.

-With a physical presence in four states and a nationwide digital banking platform, Connexxus provides deposit products, credit cards, home and auto loans, and other financial services.
+Connexus has a physical presence in Wisconsin, Illinois, and Minnesota and a nationwide digital banking platform to serve members in all 50 states.
+They provide deposit products, credit cards, home and auto loans, and other financial services.

 Connexus was founded in 1935 as a credit union servicing employees and families of local insurance companies in Wausau.